-Most St. Patrick’s Day celebrations lean to the kitschy side of decor with leprechauns, rainbows, and glittered clovers (including one party set up I’m featuring later this week!).
-For a change of pace this year, I wanted to have an elevated tablescape that plays off the lush green landscape of Ireland.
+Most St. Patrick’s Day celebrations lean to the kitschy side of decor with leprechauns, rainbows, and glittered clovers – including one party set up I’m featuring ;-).
+Yet with the need to avoid crowds this year, I thought a more grown up change of pace was a good idea.
+I wanted to have an elevated tablescape that plays off the lush green landscape of Ireland.
 I’ll walk you through the DIY moss runner at the end of the post, but trust me that it was super easy!

 Antique postcards added a fun touch.
 I’ll pass along all sourcing info for them and all of the other decorative touches you’ll see.
 I mounted them on heavy gold card stock with thin double-sided tape and wrote each person’s name on the card stock.
 Then I broke out the glue gun and added a few paper flowers to the edges of each postcard and attached a single silk 4-leaf clover to some thrift store placecard holders.
 Etsy vendors are generally super quick with shipping, so you still have time to get your own vintage postcards for just a few dollars and use them this Sunday if you order soon.